 Four years ago, I missed an incredible opportunity.
 I created a Facebook page about my fantasy world and started publishing draft chapters from my story.
-I didn’t know where it would lead, what would be the outcome, and whether it would help me pay off my debt.
+I didn’t know where it would lead and what would be the outcome.
 The chapters I published felt lacking, I had one engaged fan who wanted to read more and about 600 passive fans to the page.
 Yet, all I needed to do was persevere — but I didn’t.

 I missed the opportunity to make my fantasy world something more serious since I lacked consistency.
 But that wasn’t the only thing I was missing.
 Here’s what I learned from four years of content creation failures.